yegor256/blog/_drafts/_repo.md

   * **Simple Tests**.
     The larger the code base, the more dependencies it has, which are difficult to mock and test.
-Very large code bases become untestable at all, since they require a lot of integration tests, which are difficult to maintain.
+Very large code bases become fundamentally untestable since they require a lot of integration tests which are difficult to maintain.
     Smaller libraries, frameworks and modules are easier to keep at the level of simple and fast unit testing.

 Thus, I believe that the smaller the repositories and modules, the better.
-Ideally, I would say, the largest code base acceptable size is 50,000 lines of code.
+Ideally, I would say, the largest acceptable size for a code base is 50,000 lines of code.
 Everything that goes above this line is a perfect candidate for decomposition.